portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 It's clear that `IRR=0` will satisfy the equation because one (1+0) to any power equals one.
 Therefore, the performance of the deposit account, and consequently the portfolio, remains zero, even after multiple deposits.
 This is because deposits increase both the deposit account and the MVE of the portfolio, ensuring that Equation 1 remains balanced with an IRR = 0.

-PP has a specific term for these kinds of cash flows or transfers: `Performance Neutral Transfers`; see, for example, the [Performance Calculation Widget](../../reference/view/reports/performance/calculation.md).
+Portfolio Performance has a specific term for these kinds of cash flows or transfers: `Performance Neutral Transfers`; see, for example, the [Performance Calculation Widget](../../reference/view/reports/performance/calculation.md).
 A deposit is 'Performance Neutral' because the transfer of money affects the MVE and the account by the same amount.
 A deposit account does not receive any interest or incur any costs.
 A deposited amount will stay unchanged in the account until the end of the period.
 The effect on performance (e.g. IRR) is zero.

 What will happen if a **buy transaction** is added, similar to the second transaction in Figure 2?
 The result is twofold: